The Craft Lab for Writers

 What is The Lab?

-The Craft Lab for Writers with Courtney Sender is a weekly online small-group reading, writing, and accountability group for creative writers, readers, and writers-to-be at all stages of their careers, led by New York Times writer and former Yale professor Courtney Sender.
+The Craft Lab for Writers with Courtney Sender is a weekly online small-group reading, writing, and accountability group for creative writers at all stages of their careers, led by New York Times writer and former Yale professor Courtney Sender.

 What will you do in The Craft Lab for Writers?